 Transfering 9-Bit serial data frames

-Serial communication with 9-Bit framing serial communication is mainly used to identify address byte within messages running on a RS-485 multidrop network but also on standard RS-232 connections.
+Serial communication with 9-Bit framing (9-Bit protocol, 9 bit mode) is mainly used to identify the address byte within messages running on a RS-485 multidrop network but also on standard RS-232 connections.

 For example, transmitting a data packet using 9-bit addressing e.g.: